 A quality yo-yo is well-built, so it can endure the occasional floor tap.
 It’s sized to the player’s height and has features the user desires — modern yo-yos can have everything from lights to auto-return technology.
 The right yo-yo should also have a fun design that lets the user express their inner flair.

 If you never realized there were so many options available when picking a yo-yo, it might help to read through a thorough guide on the topic.
 Doing this lets you quickly and easily learn what to look for when shopping for a yo-yo.
-Once you understand all the features a modern yo-yo can have, peruse a shortlist of the top models to familiarize yourself with what’s available.
+Once you understand all the features a modern yo-yo can have, peruse a shortlist of our favorite models to familiarize yourself with what’s available.

 When a yo-yo is wound up and in your hand, it’s filled with potential energy.
 The instant you drop or throw that yo-yo down, that potential energy turns into kinetic energy.
 If the string is tied or affixed securely to the yo-yo’s axle, once it reaches the bottom of its descent, that energy is enough to bring the yo-yo back into your hand.